paths-erc/docs/schema/index.md

+---
-# PAThs database schema documentation
+title: "PAThs database schema documentation"
+layout: default
+permalink: /schema
+---

 This subfolder of PAThs’ main documentation repository provides a complete documentation of the PAThs database, currently available at